andyguestysj/dp4g/_docs/topics/3-pyOOOPs/pyoops-2.md

 The `MultiDerived` class inherits from both `Base1` and `Base2` classes.

 #### Exercise 1
-1. Return to repl.it and your pyFirstClass code from the previous page.
+1. Return to replit.com and your pyFirstClass code from the previous page.
 2. Give the JackRusselTerrier a method called "is_scrappy()" that returns a string describing how the dog behaves around others
 3. Give the subclass you created a method no other class has that describes a unique feature of your dog
 4. Create a new mutant dog class that inherits from both your dog class and JackRusselTerrier